PACC 2022 Big Field Trip: Mendocino Coast - Thurs, March 24 to Sun March 27

 - Gatherings for tennis or Pickleball - we will have sign-up sheets for this, and the group can decide timing.
 Likely to use the tennis courts at Little River Inn

 The Little River Inn is the "official" lodging for this field trip

-This was chosen due to its location on the coast, wide range in price for lodging ranging from very nice and low cost rooms, compared to miles around, and more expensive luxury rooms and units suitable to families.
+This was chosen due to its location on the coast, wide range in price for lodging ranging from very nice and moderate cost rooms, and more expensive luxury rooms and units suitable to families near the ocean.
 Parts of the resort welcome you to take your dog.
-The place has a total of 65 room.
+The place has a total of 65 rooms.

 There is lower cost lodging available in the area, including:

 - Van Damme State Park for Camp Sites website .
 This state park is adjacent to the Little River Inn, but number of campsites is limited, so book early.

 There are many inns, motels and hotels in nearby towns - which also provide a range of dining options